jamescherti/compile-angel.el/README.md

 ## Before installing

-It is highly recommended to set the following variables in your init file:
+It is highly recommended to set the following variables **at the very beginning of your early-init.el**:

 ``` emacs-lisp
 ;; Ensure Emacs loads the most recent byte-compiled files.